eway-crm/php-lib/Examples/EditDieOnConflictTrue/README.md

 ```

-Lets try modify the item with obiviously too small item version.
+Lets try to modify the item with obiviously too small item version.
 This will be a conflict with the item on the server.
 ```php

 $company = array(